Patrick Labyorteaux: Life and career

 Labyorteaux, also credited as Patrick Laborteaux in his early career, starred on television and in film.
 His well-known TV roles are on the hit NBC series Little House on the Prairie as Andrew "Andy" Garvey from 1977 to 1981, and on the CBS hit series JAG as Lt.
 Cmdr.
 Bud Roberts from 1995 to 2005, a role he reprised in three episodes of JAG's spin-off, NCIS.
 Other TV shows on which he has made guest appearances include Starsky & Hutch; 21 Jump Street; Living Single; Yes, Dear; Lois & Clark: The New Adventures of Superman; The Love Boat; Ghost Whisperer; and iCarly.

 He acted in films as well.
 He played Peter (Patrick's son), great nephew of Lucille Ball's character in the 1974 film Mame.
 One of his well-known roles is in the 1987 comedy film Summer School as football player Kevin Winchester alongside future JAG/NCIS costar Mark Harmon.
 He appeared in the 1988 cult film Heathers as Ram Sweeney.
 He voices cartoons such as Spider-Man: The Animated Series, Godzilla: The Series and others.
 In 2001 he co-wrote and starred in the feature film Hollywood Palms with his Summer School and Ski School co-star Dean Cameron.

 Personal life

 Labyorteaux has been married to Tina Albanese, a TV producer, since 1998.
 They have one child, a son named Jeau Bennett Labyorteaux (b.
 2001).

-In December, 2024 on the YouTube channel "Working Actors School," Labyorteaux claimed that while enrolled at a school geared towards child actors at Universal Studios, his former Little House co-star Jason Bateman would throw garbage at him and bully him (Bateman acting on Silver Spoons at the time).
-Labyorteaux went on to say he and his friend Todd Bridges (then on Diff'rent Strokes) teamed up one day against Bateman, and threw him in a dumpster.